Brugge Belgium is beautiful

 Here we heard a band, and Explorason and I started to dance.
-There was a brass band placing, men playing boules and it was another “ahhh” moment to me.
+There was a brass band playing, men playing boules and it was another “aha” moment to me.

 Explorason stops and tells me he loves me.
 I feel happy.
 Really happy.

-I think music really makes life.
+I think music really makes life worth living.
 It wells up inside and brings joy and happiness.

 At the junction of the canal, many restaurants offer a lovely place to sit.
 So we grab a table and chairs, and we have some lunch.

-On the way back we went to our favourite store.
-It was a small collectables Belgium Boutique called Yesterdays World and is equipped with a cute bar.
+On the way back we went to our favorite store.
+It was a small collectible Belgium Boutique called Yesterdays World and is equipped with a cute bar.